oneone666/oneone666.github.io/guide/errors.md

 # Error Codes

+When an API request encounters an error, Oneverse API returns a response message containing error details and a corresponding HTTP status code.
+This guide provides a summary of the error codes and HTTP status codes used across the Oneverse API.

 ## HTTP Status Codes Summary

-The following HTTP status codes are used in the response of the payment API.
+Oneverse returns specific HTTP status codes in the response header.

 | Status Code | Description       | Details                                    |
 | ----------- | ----------------- | ------------------------------------------ |